 KGI Securities analyst Ming-Chi Kuo has released a new report that states that Apple shall source the cellular modem chips powering its upcoming models exclusively from Intel.
-Intel had hitherto a minor share in Apple and was the second source of cellular modem chips for the iPhone 7 series launched in 2016.
+Intel had a minor share in Apple hitherto and was the second source of cellular modem chips for the iPhone 7 series launched in 2016.

 Apple’s sole cellular modem chip supplier between the years 2011 and 2015 was Qualcomm, and it continued to be Apple’s primary source in 2016 and 2017.
 But with the new requirement of support for cellular networks that support the CDMA wireless standard, Intel XMM 7560 is all set to replace Qualcomm completely as the modem chip to be used in Apple’s 2018 lineup.

-On the other hand, owing to this shift, Qualcomm shall suffer a major dip in its revenue, amounting close to $1 billion (assuming 130 million chip shipments per year at an average price of $15).
+On the other hand, due to this shift, Qualcomm shall suffer a major dip in its revenue, amounting to $1 billion (assuming 130 million chip shipments per year at an average price of $15).
 Qualcomm’s stand-alone modem business in time to come shall also depend on its ability to win back shares at Apple since the firm is the only smartphone vendor that still uses stand-alone modems.

 It’s too early to tell if Intel will be able to maintain its position of exclusivity in the future, as Apple typically prefers to diversify its supply chain.
 He adds that Apple may give orders to Qualcomm again in exchange for concessions in the ongoing lawsuit between the two companies. – Kuo’s note

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free